A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Physiological biochemistry is a branch of biochemistry that studies the chemical processes that occur in living organisms.
-It is closely related to physiology, which studies the function of organs and tissues, and to molecular biology, which studies the structure and function of proteins and nucleic acids.
-Physiological biochemistry provides a chemical basis for understanding how living organisms function.
+Physiological biochemistry is a branch of biochemistry that studies the chemical processes within living organisms.
+It's closely related to physiology (the study of organ and tissue function) and molecular biology (the study of protein and nucleic acid structure and function).
+Physiological biochemistry provides a chemical foundation for understanding how living organisms function.

 Basic Concepts

-Physiological biochemistry is based on the following basic concepts:
+Physiological biochemistry is based on these core concepts:

-• Elements: Living organisms are composed of a limited number of elements, including carbon, hydrogen, oxygen, nitrogen, phosphorus, and sulfur.
+• Elements: Living organisms consist of a limited number of elements, primarily carbon, hydrogen, oxygen, nitrogen, phosphorus, and sulfur.

-• Reactions: Chemical reactions are the interactions that occur between molecules.
-They can be either exothermic (release energy) or endothermic (absorb energy).
+• Reactions: Chemical reactions are interactions between molecules, categorized as either exothermic (releasing energy) or endothermic (absorbing energy).

-• Metabolism: Metabolism is the sum of all the chemical reactions that occur in a living organism.
-It can be divided into two main categories: catabolism (the breakdown of molecules) and anabolism (the synthesis of molecules).
+• Metabolism: Metabolism encompasses all chemical reactions within a living organism.
+It's divided into catabolism (breakdown of molecules) and anabolism (synthesis of molecules).

-• Homeostasis: Homeostasis is the ability of a living organism to maintain a stable internal environment despite changes in the external environment.
+• Homeostasis: Homeostasis is the ability of an organism to maintain a stable internal environment despite external changes.

 Equipment and Techniques